 How To Apply

-InsideOut accepts application materials on a rolling basis and hires based on need.
-All materials are reviewed upon receipt and kept on file for at least one year.
+InsideOut will accept application materials through July 31st.
+Interviews will take place in August and September for advancing candidates.
+All materials are kept on file for at least one year.
 No calls please.

 - Cover letter that includes your approach to teaching creative writing to youth